FlowFuse/website/src/handbook/development/git-how-to.md

 When making changes to a [Project](#project) at least two people have to agree that the changes should be Published.
 In most cases those two people would be yourself and a [Reviewer](#reviewer).

 We have included a [Glossary](#glossary) at the end of this guide which hopefully will give you a good start with common [Git](#git) terminology.

+## Quick Guide

+### New Contributions

+If you've been asked to do a new piece of work, this is the quick bullet list of steps to follow:

+1. Switch to (`checkout`) to the latest version of the repository's `main` branch
+2. Create a new branch (with a `camel-case-name`)
+3. Make the changes you need to do locally on your machine
+4. Add & Commit your changes when they're ready.
+5. Push your changes to the branch
+6. You can do multiple commits and pushes to iterate on your work.
+It will all be saved to your branch
+7. When ready for review, open a Pull Request
+8. Assign someone else as a reviewer, they may offer feedback
+9. The reviewer, when happy, will aprove and merge the Pull request
+10. Once your PR is merged, be sure to switch back to the `main` branch again

+### Modifying an Existing Contribution

+If another person has opened a Pull Request or branch already, and asked you to make additions to that, then the steps differ slightly:

+1. Switch to their branch on your machine (if request to append to the Pull Request, that will have a branch associated to.)
+2. Make the changes you need to do locally
+3. Add & Commit your changes when they're ready.
+4. Push your changes to the branch.
+Any pushed changes will automatically update the associated Pull Request.
+5. You can do multiple commits and pushes to iterate on your work.
+It will all be saved to your branch & PR.
+6. Check with the original PR owner as to whether you're revieing the PR, or if someone else has been assigned
+7. Reviewer submits their feedback, if any.
+8. The reviewer, when happy, will aprove and merge the Pull request
+10. Once you have finished your contirubtions, you can switch back to the `main` branch

+### Completing a Pull Request Review

+You may be asked to conduct a Pull Request Review.
+This means that someone else has contributed some work, and would like you to check whether it works, and whether you're happy with the contributions made.
+These are the steps by which you can do that:

+1. Switch to their branch on your machine (if request to append to the Pull Request, that will have a branch associated to.)
+2. Run the code (e.g. website server or FlowForge platform) and ensure their changes work as expected.
+3. "Add your Review" on GitHub, offer comments and recommendatins where required.
+4. Once you're happy, "Approve" the Pull Request
+5. Merge the PR
+6. Ensure you have switched back to the `main` branch locally before continuing any other work.

 ## How to make changes to the Live version of a Project